qkzk/fm/development.md

 - [ ] status, tab, event exec refactor.
 What should go where ? status is too big and should be splitted
 - [ ] refactor path reducer
+- [ ] Bug: when ".." is selected, header path is wrong.
+This is a big one...

 ## TODO